-5. Article 11(1)
+6. Article 11(1)

-The new drafting of Article 11 makes it clear that this provision applies solely to cross-border data processing.
+This provision applies solely to cross-border data processing.
 The words 'By way of derogation from Article 5(3)' are meant to disconnect Article 11 from Article 5(3) and make clear that in case of data received from another Member State, only Article 11 applies.
 The provision sets out the purposes for which personal data may be used other than the ones for which they were transmitted.
 Apart from Article 11(1)(iv), these purposes are similar to those set out in Article 23 of the 2000 Mutual Assistance Convention.
+Some delegations thought that the possibility to allow further processing for any other purpose referred to in Article 11(1)(vi) was too broad.
+The Presidency would like to point out that this possibility was accepted in the context of Article 23 of the 2000 Mutual Assistance Convention.
+However, the Presidency also agrees that it would be odd if this provision were to allow for the processing for purposes that would not be allowed under Article 5(3) and has therefore inserted a reference to the purposes listed in the latter provision.

-6. In order to deal with all operational law enforcement concerns, the Presidency had proposed a new text for Article 11(2), which allows Member States to require a prior consent for further processing in exceptional cases.
-The Presidency acknowledges that concept of exceptionally sensitive cases may need to be reworded and invites delegations to make text proposals to that effect.
+7. In order to deal with all operational law enforcement concerns, the Presidency had proposed a new text for Article 11(2), which allows Member States to require a prior consent or impose special conditions for further processing in exceptional cases.
 The Presidency has also made a proposal for a new paragraph 2a, which is inspired by Article 23(2) of the 2000 Mutual Assistance Convention.
-The Presidency thought delegations might want to retain the possibility that exists under that Convention to place conditions on the use of very specific types of information (e.g. transcripts of telephone wiring, results of JITs, etc.).